catoby/catoby/README.md

- c+h is always ok

-laggy for a time being because im on my mom's pc

-only safe and safe-ish discussion themes pls, no NSFW

-interaction always welcome, but i might not respond since usually im drawing or in the menu while in game. use whispers to get my attention :)
+c+h and int is always ok, tho i might not answer if im busy. whisper to get my attention if im not answering

-ask for discord, i usually give it away after a little chat
+byi: im an edgelord with mental issues that cant get help, dni if u dont like that. i wouldnt say im problematic but other people do :^)